MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 Your final `tsconfig.json` file should look like [this](https://github.com/blackleaden/PowerBI-visuals-sampleBarChart/blob/barChartTutorial/tsconfig.json).

-The [`package.json`](visual-project-structure.md#packagejson) file describes the package and contain a list of project dependencies.
-Replace your project.json file with [this one](https://github.com/microsoft/PowerBI-visuals-sampleBarChart/blob/main/package.json).
+The [*package.json*](visual-project-structure.md#packagejson) file contains a list of project dependencies.
+Replace your `project.json` file with [this one](https://github.com/microsoft/PowerBI-visuals-sampleBarChart/blob/main/package.json).

 ## Define capabilities